chalamphong/jengen/README.md

 ## Whats Jengen?

 Jen-*gen* is a simple scaffolding tool with minimal configuration.
-The goal is to provide enough flexibillity to match any workflow without having you write any extra code.
-Just create your templates and *Jen* will handle it.
+The goal is to provide a scaffolding solution that works for every web developer's workflow without requiring any code writing on the developer's end.

+Sidenote: This is a template based solution and the templates are to be provided by the dev using Jengen.
+It's super duper likely that the templates will be some sort of code.
+You could argue that devs providing template is violating the goal but in this case templates are not code but configuration.

 ## Usage